Watergate complex: Watergate Hotel

 The Blackstone Group transferred the Watergate Hotel to its Trizec Properties subsidiary.
 Trizec did not pay the hotel's property taxes for 2008 (which amounted to $250,000), and estimated that it would take $100 million to make the hotel habitable due to the stalled 2007 renovation.
 The hotel was put on the market in May 2009, but once again no buyer emerged.
 The hotel was auctioned off on July 21, 2009 (with the minimum bid beginning at $25 million), but there were no buyers and Deutsche Postbank, which held the $40 million mortgage on the property, took over ownership.
 The bank began marketing the property for sale, and Monument Realty submitted a bid in October 2009 to buy the hotel back.
 Monument was outbid by developer Robert Holland and the Jumeirah Group (a luxury hotel chain based in Dubai), but the deal collapsed in November 2009 when financing fell through.
 Euro Capital Properties purchased the hotel in May 2010 for $45 million, with plans to rehabilitate it over the next two years.

 Euro Capital announced its year-long, $85 million renovation of the hotel in January 2013.
 Among the improvements it wished to make were the addition of six outdoor "summer gardens" where liquor may be served.
 The plan would require the approval of the Advisory Neighborhood Commission, which voted to protest the liquor licenses unless the company reached an agreement with all the tenant associations in the Watergate cooperative.
-A year later, the company said its design team, led by the architectural firm BBGM, had completed a plan to increase the number of luxury hotel rooms to 251 to 348, renovate the lobby to add a bar and lounge, add a restaurant with some outdoor seating, and add a rooftop bar with a small water feature.
+A year later, the company said its design team, led by the architectural firm BBGM, had completed a plan to increase the number of luxury hotel rooms from 251 to 348, renovate the lobby to add a bar and lounge, add a restaurant with some outdoor seating, and add a rooftop bar with a small water feature.
 Euro Capital also said it would seek a hotel management company to continue to operate the Watergate Hotel as an independent hotel.
 Construction on the new interior elements was planned to start in March 2014.

 Euro Capital received the construction permits for its now $100 million renovation in May 2014.
 Architect Bahram Kamali of BBGM said the renovation would completely replace the electrical, HVAC, mechanical, and plumbing (fresh water and sewage) systems.
 The renovation now featured two new restaurants, upgraded ballrooms, and a new spa and fitness area.
 The meeting space, which was quite small by industry standards, was expanded to 17000 sqft, and the ballroom enlarged slightly to 7000 sqft.
 Watergate officials said the new rooftop bar will seat 350, and other internal structural changes will add nearly 100 guest rooms.
 Kamali said the interior would feature expensive, high-quality plaster, stone, and wood finishes, but the exterior's iconic textured concrete balconies would remain unchanged except for repairs, repainting, and new windows.
 Grunley Construction would oversee all the renovations.
 Israeli artist and interior decorator Ron Arad designed all the metal sculptures and other work that would be featured in the hotels' bar, lobby, and other interior space.